-There is no reason in Islam that Allah would have needed to make a sacrifice for Muslims because Muslims are not born into sin, so there is no original sin and continued curse to pay the penalty for.
-However, Muslims do believe they can be tempted, so they must do enough good deeds to earn their way to heaven.
-There is no atonement for those who fall short, and there is no guarantee for even the best-behaved Muslims.
-Muslims have no assurance of salvation; they believe they cannot know for sure which place Allah will send them after death, heaven or hell, until they are standing before Allah on judgment day.
-And according to Islamic belief, Allah may or may not have mercy on them; either way, they strive to do as much good (justice and mercy to others) as they can and hope for the best.
+This is because there is no reason in Islam for Allah to make a sacrifice for Muslims; according to Islam, Muslims are not born into sin, so there is no original sin and continued curse to pay the penalty for.
+However, Muslims do believe they can be tempted, hence their requirement to do good deeds and earn their way to heaven.
+There is no atonement for Muslims who fall short, and there is no guarantee for even the best-behaved Muslims.
+Muslims have no assurance of salvation; they believe they cannot know for sure where they are going until they are standing before Allah on judgment day.
+And according to Islamic belief, Allah may or may not have mercy on them, but either way moderate Muslims will strive to do as much good (justice and mercy to others) as they can and hope for the best.

-*To clarify, I am speaking of moderate Muslims in this article, which make up the majority of Muslim believers, as opposed to Muslim extremists or terrorists who interpret the Qur’an differently.
+*To clarify, I am speaking of moderate Muslims throughout this article, which make up the majority of Muslim believers today, as opposed to the Muslim extremists and terrorists who interpret the Qur’an differently.

-The Qur’an, which means “recitation” in Arabic, is the holy book of Islam and was written 30 years after the death of the prophet Muhammad.
-It is considered to be a perfect copy of the Qur’an that exists with Allah in heaven; it holds the teachings and rituals of Islam as well as the story of Muhammad.
-However, Muhammad is only mentioned by name 4 times in the Qur’an, whereas Jesus is mentioned 59 times and Moses is actually mentioned the most at 136 times.
+The Qur’an, which means “recitation” in Arabic, is considered to be the holy book of Islam and was compiled 30 years after the death of the prophet Muhammad.
+It is believed by Muslims to be a perfect copy of the Qur’an that resides with Allah in heaven, and it holds the teachings and rituals of Islam as well as the story of Muhammad.
+Surprisingly, Muhammad is only mentioned by name four times in the Qur’an, whereas Jesus is mentioned 59 times and Moses is actually mentioned the most at 136 times.